Results for “gun rights”

 The U.S. Supreme Court is deciding whether local governments can keep surplus equity from homes they auction to pay tax debts, or must compensate homeowners for full market value.
 The case involves a Michigan family who lost their $200,000 home after foreclosure for a $2,000 tax debt they never owed.

-April 7, 2026·Michigan Capitol·4 sources - crime
+April 7, 2026·Michigan Capitol·4 sources - policy

 Woman Arrested After Early Morning Shooting in Oshtemo Township Apartment Leaves Man With Non-Life-Threatening Wound